systemetric/docs.robocon.uk/src/content/docs/programming/markers.md

 ---
 You can access (and print) this year's markers [here](/assets/markers.pdf).

+- Supply crates markers are on page 1-24
-- Supply crates and supply drop markers are on pages 1-9
+- Supply drop markers are on pages 25-32
+- Arena pillar markers are on pages 33-48
-- Arena markers are from page 10 onwards
+- Arena wall markers are from page 48 onwards